12 Is What Percent Of 80

 Rounding Errors

 Be mindful of rounding errors, especially in multi-step calculations.
-If you round too early, it can affect the accuracy of your final result.
+Which means if you round too early, it can affect the accuracy of your final result.
 It’s generally best to keep calculations precise until the final step, then round to the appropriate number of decimal places.

 Misinterpreting the Question